michaelkoss/stackedits/Agile Estimation and Planning.md

 ## Traditional Projects
 - Team is given a project or feature request and asked when it will be done
 	- Have to make guesses based on inaccurate or unknown information/requirements
-	- Break down the project, maybe a ga
+	- Break down the project, maybe a gant chart
 - Agile flips that and asks, over the next `cycle`, what work can we accomplish

+> "When preparing for battle, I find that **plans are useless** but **planning is indispensable**."
+	> *- Dwight D Eisenhower*

+Plans are static, planning is adaptive

+## Difference in Agile
+- We don't pick functionality then guess a date
+- We pick a date, then plan the functionality we can accomplish

 ## Goal